School of Arts and Sciences

 Clarkson University Alumna to Deliver Egon Matijevic Lecture: Journey of Learning & Working, Oct.
 15

-Clarkson alumna Abeer Al Bawab, dean of scientific academic research at the University of Amman in Jordan, will deliver the third Egon Matijevic Lecture on October 15.
+Clarkson alumna Abeer Al Bawab, dean of scientific academic research at the University of Jordan, will deliver the third Egon Matijevic Lecture on October 15.

 Junaed Sattar has been appointed assistant professor of computer science.